nunezpaul/MNIST/README.md

 # MNIST Project Models

 This repo contains (a) quick implementation(s) of digit recognition from the MNIST dataset.
-This is repo is a more accurate representation of my coding ability after my first internship at Pinterest :)
+This is repo is a more accurate representation of my coding ability after my internship at Pinterest :)

 ## Model Plans
 1. ~~embedding based basic model~~ (try something different) <br/>